-General Findings: The proposed Murphy Oaks PUD includes a layout plan and zoning standards (contained in the binding master plan) that provides sufficient detail and limitation in terms of allowable uses.
-Further, the binding master plan proposes a development pattern that provides for a compact design approach which provides for minimized impact to environmental resources.
+General Findings: The proposed Murphy Oaks PUD includes a site plan and zoning standards (contained in the Binding Master Plan) that provides sufficient detail and limitation in terms of allowable uses.
+Further, the Binding Master Plan proposes a development pattern that provides for a compact design approach which provides for minimized impact to environmental resources.
 The provided environmental report indicates consistency with the 2010 Comprehensive Plan (in place at application).
 In addition, the proposed development is not inconsistent with the environmental strategies of the 2017 Comprehensive Plan.
-A number of environmental development standards have also been included on pages 9 and 10 of the Binding Master Plan and will require compliance.
+A number of environmental development standards have also been included on sheet 2 of 13 of the Binding Master Plan and will require compliance.
 Further compliance with flood zone and stormwater permitting will be required prior to development of the subject property.